Glossary

 VIN Verification

-VIN Verification is the process of confirming that a motorcycle's Vehicle Identification Number matches its registration documents, ownership history, and physical characteristics.
-This check ensures the bike is legitimate, not stolen, and free from title issues before auction or purchase.
+VIN Verification is the process of confirming that a motorcycle's Vehicle Identification Number (VIN) is genuine, matches the bike's documentation, and has not been altered or cloned.
+This check ensures the motorcycle's identity, ownership history, and legal status before auction or sale.

 Vintage Motorcycle

-Vintage Motorcycle refers to a motorcycle manufactured between approximately 1930 and 1980 that retains original or period-correct features and represents a significant historical or cultural moment in motorcycle design and engineering.
-These bikes are prized by collectors for their mechanical simplicity, aesthetic appeal, and rarity.
+Vintage Motorcycle refers to a motorcycle manufactured between approximately 1930 and 1980 that represents a significant historical period in motorcycle design and engineering.
+These bikes are valued by collectors and enthusiasts for their classic styling, mechanical simplicity, and cultural significance in motorcycle history.

 W